swatiri/Internship/README.md

 # Internship
-My name is Sharon
+My name is Sharon, a Bionformatics intern
-Config files for my GitHub profile.